 - Applicants who are approved for an LSAC fee waiver automatically have their Loyola application fee waived (through LSAC's online application).

-- Once your Loyola fee waiver application is approved, the Admissions Office will provide you with a unique code to use with the electronic application available through LSAC.
+- The admissions office will begin reviewing fee waiver applications in October 2013.
+If your application is approved, we will provide a unique code to use with the electronic application available through LSAC.
 This code can only be used once and should not be transferred or duplicated.

 CAS (Credential Assembly Service) Report